Simple Vegan Blog

 Instructions

-• Preheat the oven to 400ºF or 200ºC and line a baking sheet with parchment paper.
+• Preheat the oven to 400ºF (200ºC) and line a baking sheet with parchment paper.
+I use refrigerated puff pastry, but if you're using frozen, make sure it's fully thawed before starting.

 • Add the mushrooms to a food processor and pulse until crumbly.
 Be careful not to over-process.
 Set aside.